Selenia Iacchelli

 Selenia Iacchelli (born 5 June 1986) is a Canadian soccer player who played as a midfielder.

 International career

 She represented Canada at the 2004 FIFA U-19 Women's World Championship and 2006 FIFA U-20 Women's World Championship.
 After a series of injuries she made her debut for the senior Canadian team at the age of 27 in November 2013, in a 0–0 draw with Mexico.

 Club career

 Iacchelli's move to Western New York Flash collapsed in April 2014 when she failed the medical.
 A year earlier she had agreed a move to Doncaster Rovers Belles of the English FA WSL, but broke her arm.

+In 2016, she played with North Shore Girls SC in the Women's Premier Soccer League.

 Career statistics

 Personal life

 Iacchelli and Canadian teammate Emily Zurrer operate a food truck business which sells frozen yoghurt and Belgian waffles.